-Effective March 1, 2022, all students, faculty, and staff are expected to have received the COVID 19 immunization series and the booster for to be on campus, unless the student presents and has filed a valid exemption with Student Health.
+WesternU requires all students, faculty, and staff to have received the COVID-19 primary immunization series and at least one booster to be on campus, unless the student has an approved exemption on file with Student-Employee Health Office (SEHO).
 Students with exemptions will follow the University Policy for the requirements for campus attendance.
+More information on the policy and exemptions can be found here: COVID-19 Vaccine Policy

-Clinical preceptors may not allow a student with a valid COVID exemption to undertake rotations at their site.
-This may result in a PA student with a delay in a program completion date or not completing the program if exceeding the three-year time frame limit for program completion resulting in a summary dismissal.
+Clinical preceptors or sites may not allow a student with a valid COVID exemption to undertake rotations at their site.
+This may result in a delay in the PA student's program completion date or not completing the program if exceeding the three-year time frame limit for program completion resulting in a summary dismissal.